 Patients scheduled for treatment or surgery

-A large number of planned operations and consultations are cancelled due to the Corona outbreak.
+Some of the planned operations and consultations are cancelled due to the Corona outbreak.
 If your surgery or appointment is cancelled, someone from the hospital will contact you.

 If you do not hear anything from us, please show up as planned.